Living in Leasehold Flats

 - Right of first refusal: in most cases, where the landlord proposes to sell his interest in the building, he must offer it to the leaseholders first or he can be prosecuted.
 There are some exceptions to this, including housing associations and local authority landlords.

 - Right to vary a lease: a lease can be varied at any time with the agreement of all interested parties.
-Otherwise an application can be made to an LVT on various grounds, which can include that it does not make proper provision for such things as the repair or maintenance of the building, insurance etc.
+Otherwise an application can be made to a Tribunal on various grounds, which can include that it does not make proper provision for such things as the repair or maintenance of the building, insurance etc.

 All these rights are covered in various publications available from LEASE.

 Maple House, 149 Tottenham Court Road, London W1T 7BN

 Tel: 020 7383 9800 Fax: 020 7383 9849

 Email: firstname.lastname@example.org Website: www.lease-advice.org

 LEASE provides free advice and guidance to leaseholders and landlords on all aspects of leasehold law, including problems with service charges, the right to manage, possession proceedings and rights to lease extension and freehold acquisition.
 LEASE is funded by the Department for Communities and Local Government and the National Assembly for Wales.